vivaria/edisonrul.ing/docs/source/cards/x/xing-zhen-hu.md

 ### Card Rulings

-●You can chain one of the 2 Spell or Trap Cards on the field to the activation of Xing Zhen Hu.
+*   You can chain one of the 2 Spell or Trap Cards on the field to the activation of Xing Zhen Hu.
 However, the remaining one won't be able to be activated after Xing Zhen Hu resolves.
-●If neither of the targeted Spell or Trap Cards is on the field when Xing Zhen Hu resolves, then Xing Zhen Hu remains on the field meaninglessly.
+*   If neither of the targeted Spell or Trap Cards is on the field when Xing Zhen Hu resolves, then Xing Zhen Hu remains on the field meaninglessly.